TEN-framework/portal/content/docs/contribution_guide.md

 - Frequently used commands and troubleshooting tips;
 - Direct links to the repo, Discord, and CONTRIBUTING checklist.

-Feel free to bookmark the URL or share it with first-time contributors.*** End Patch
+Feel free to bookmark the URL or share it with first-time contributors.